v-finance/camelot/doc/sphinx/source/tutorial/videostore.rst

    Look in the startup logs to see where they are stored on your system, look for a line like ::

 	[INFO   ] [camelot.core.conf] - store database and media in /home/username/.camelot/videostore

-   To simply add columns and tables, the function :func:`camelot.core.sql.update_database_from_model` can be used.

 For completeness the two entities are once again listed below::